imagej/imagej.github.io/pages/Anisotropic_Diffusion_2D.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:Anisotropic\_Diffusion\_2D'
-This plugin implement the anisotropic diffusion filter in 2D.
+%}This plugin implement the anisotropic diffusion filter in 2D.
 Anisotropic filters are a class of filter that reduces noise in an image while trying to preserve sharp edges.
 See also [this page of the ImageJ 1.x web